bigdata-i523/hid315/notebook.md

   (10/30/17) - Behind on Python beginning Paper 2 development now.
 Attended to family situation.
   (11/6/17) - Completed paper 2 and uploaded to Github.
 This week plan to work on Python and update paper 2 as needed.
 Also work on data for project and visit with the professor.
   (11/13/17) - Attended class call and worked on uploading into GitHub via command line (stil learning).
 Working on data for project and it's a challenge so far.
+  (12/6/17) - Attended all the Monday calls.
+Completed and uploaded project.

   THEORY